jonasnick/jonasnick.github.com/source/_posts/2015-05-09-fuzzing-bitcoin-consensus.markdown

 In order to abstract part of the consensus critical code and allow other projects to use it, Bitcoin Core developers created the [bitcoinconsensus library](http://lcamtuf.coredump.cx/afl/).
 I am not aware of any reimplementation that already adopted libbitcoinconsensus.
 Right now, it only has a single function bitcoinconsensus_script_verify, which takes an output [script](https://en.bitcoin.it/wiki/Script) and a transaction and returns if the transaction is allowed to spend the output.

 Among other conditions, a transaction is valid if the top stack item is different from 0 after script execution.
-Bitcoin script is much more powerful than just verifying signatures and therefore I was wanted to find interesting scripts, i.e. scripts that trigger unusual edge cases.
+Bitcoin script is much more powerful than just verifying signatures and therefore I was curious to find interesting scripts, i.e. scripts that trigger unusual edge cases.
 I've recently heard about successes with [afl-fuzz](http://lcamtuf.coredump.cx/afl/) whose heuristic using code coverage seemed to be particularly well suited for the task.
 Also, it has the capability to minimize a set of inputs such that the code coverage stays the same.
 After fuzzing libbitcoinconsensus for two weeks I supplied the inputs to btcd's [txscript](https://github.com/btcsuite/btcd/tree/master/txscript), a reimplementation in golang, and checked if the outputs differ.